elasticpath/html5-reference-storefront/documentation/introduction.md

 ====================
 Welcome to the Elastic Path's HTML5 Reference Storefront!

-HTML5 Storefront is a flexible e-commerce website backed by Elastic Path's Cortex API.
+HTML5 Storefront is an flexible e-commerce website backed by Elastic Path's Cortex API.
 HTML5 Storefront, comprised of the latest technologies (JavaScript, HTML5, jQuery, CSS3, {less}, Marionette, Node.js, etc.), is designed for extensibility.

 E-commerce functionality (cart, authentication, profile, search, etc.) is separated from the website's presentation, allowing